I didn’t provide a link to my resume, as I’m not a fan of generic resumes, and I prefer to use optimized versions whenever possible.

 What if I’ve been tasked with the design of traffic/road signs that we come across every day?!
 Here are some slides on what I think the key decisions are, and a process to follow.
 Hopefully, it won’t destroy the world! 🙂

-You can email me at firstname.lastname@example.org or submit the below form, and I will gladly get back to you as soon as I can.
+You can email me at firstname.lastname@example.org, and I will gladly get back to you as soon as I can.
 Thank you!